Affiliate links on Android Authority may earn us a commission. Learn more.

 We won’t dwell on that here.
 Let’s see what’s actually new with EMUI 11.
-Huawei’s latest update focuses on three core principles: user interface improvements, privacy and security, and what Huawei calls “seamless AI life.”
+HUAWEI’s update focuses on three core principles: user interface improvements, privacy and security, and what HUAWEI calls “seamless AI life.”

 EMUI 11 features

 EMUI 10 introduced always-on displays (AOD) to HUAWEI smartphones, but version 11 takes things to the next level with some new user customizations.

 The software offers a set of AOD designs inspired by various art styles.
 Three of the options are Piet Mondrian, Memphis style, and Mobius Strip inspired themes.
 Each is customizable with different colors and layout tweaks so users can make them their own.
 There are more standard-looking clockface AOD designs too.
 If that’s not enough, you can take a picture and HUAWEI’s software will analyze the colors for you and apply a design.

 HUAWEI also includes Dynamic AOD to introduce subtle movements into the designs.
 Users can even apply their own still images, live photos, or animated gifs to their screen for further customization.
 There’s not much in the way of tweaking the information on display, but EMUI 11 gives users plenty of customization options for the look of its always-on display.

 Tweaking the user interface

 HUAWEI hasn’t revamped the entire UI this time around, instead choosing to focus on animation and functional improvements.
 At a casual glance, you would struggle to tell this wasn’t EMUI 10.